AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/settings-tab.md

 ---
 # Settings Tab {#settings-tab}

-The Settings tab is home to all your campaign settings, including the same permission sets and access as the Schedule tab.
-VISITING THIS TAB WILL NOT DISRUPT???
-CONSIDER DROPPING OR REWORDING - LOPA WILL CONFIRM - It will not disrupt any existing campaign settings.
+The Settings tab is home to all your campaign settings, including the same permission sets and access as the Schedule tab in Smart Campaigns.

 It includes the following three sections.